irccloud/ios/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Build and archive an ad-hoc release
+Build and upload an ad-hoc release to Crashlytics

 ----